greenelab/deep-review/sections/04_study.md

 methods were applied to classifying DNA sequencing reads to the thousands of species within a sample.
 An important problem is genome assembly from these mixed-organism samples.
 And to do that, the organisms should be “binned” before assembling.
-Binning methods began with many k-mer techniques [refs] and then delved into other clustering algorithms, such as self-organizing maps (SOM).
+Binning methods began with many k-mer techniques [Karlin] and then delved into other clustering algorithms, such as self-organizing maps (SOM) [Abe].
 Then came the taxonomic classification problem,  with researchers naturally using BLAST [blast], followed by other machine learning techniques such as SVMs [McHardy], naive Bayesian classifiers [nbc], etc. to classify each read.
 Then, researchers began to use techniques that could be used to estimate relative abundances of an entire sample, instead of the precise but painstakingly slow read-by-read classification.
-Relative abundance estimators (a.k.a diversity profilers) are MetaPhlan[ref], (WGS)Quikr[ref], and some configurations of tools like OneCodex[ref] and LMAT[ref].
+Relative abundance estimators (a.k.a diversity profilers) are MetaPhlan[Metaphlan], (WGS)Quikr[wgsquikr], and some configurations of tools like OneCodex[onecodex] and LMAT[lmat].
 While one cannot identify which reads were mapped back to an organism using relative abundance estimators, they can be useful for faster comparative and other downstream analyses.
 Newer methods hope to classify reads and estimate